Education in Hebden before 1874

 The opening ceremony was held on the 25th August 1874, with all due pomp.
 The school was officially opened by Robert Bickersteth, the second Bishop of Ripon, accompanied by six members of the local clergy.
 The Hebden Brass Band provided the music, and the proceedings were recorded by George Inskip (1846-1913), photographer of Skipton.

-John Brown probably continued as the headmaster, but William Mason took over in 1877, remaining in the post until 1901 when he left to become headmaster of Burnsall School.
+It is believed that William Horner was the first head of the new school, but was replaced by William Mason in 1877.
+He remained in the post until 1901 when he left to become headmaster of Burnsall School.
 He was the longest serving head teacher.

 The school was run as a Public Elementary School within the meaning of the 1870 Education Act, making it eligible for government grants.
 An important constraint on a Public Elementary School was that "It shall not be required, as a condition of any child being admitted into or continuing in the school, that he shall attend or abstain from attending any Sunday school, or any place of religious worship, or that he shall attend any religious observance or any instruction in religious subjects in the school or elsewhere, from which observance or instruction he may be withdrawn by his parent, or that he shall, if withdrawn by his parent, attend the school on any day exclusively set apart for religious observance by the religious body to which his parent belongs."
 Thus, in theory, the nonconformist children would be allowed to attend, and not be subject to inappropriate religious influences.